veronika-pomy/Issue-Tracker/README.md

 - [Tailwind CSS](https://tailwindcss.com/): Styling the application with a utility-first approach for a clean and maintainable design.
 - [Radix UI](https://radix-ui.com/): Implementing UI themes for a consistent and accessible design.
-- [PostCSS](https://postcss.org/): Transforming styles with JavaScript plugins for optimized styling.
+- [PostCSS](https://postcss.org/): Transforming CSS with JavaScript plugins for optimized styling.
 - [React Icons](https://react-icons.github.io/react-icons/): Utilizing a comprehensive library of icons for enhanced visual appeal.
 - [Canva](https://www.canva.com/): Leveraging Canva for professional and eye-catching design elements.

-## Website Demo

-Explore the deployed version of the Issue Tracker [here.](#)  <!-- Replace with the actual link when available -->

 ## Get Started

 1. Clone the repository: `git clone https://github.com/veronika-pomy/issue-tracker`
 2. Navigate to the project directory: `cd issue-tracker`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`
-5. Set Environment Variables: For security and API access during development, create an `.env` file and add your API keys and sensitive information as environment variables.
+5. Set Environment Variables: For security, create an `.env` file and add your sensitive information as environment variables.

 ## Contributing